Continuing Education Activity

 - Neuropsychiatric disturbances

 The prevalence of sarcoidosis has been estimated to be about 152 to 215 per 100,000.
-About 5% to 10% of patients with sarcoidosis will have neurologic complications.
+About 5 to 10% of patients with sarcoidosis will have neurologic complications.
 Regarding race, neurosarcoidosis has been documented more commonly within Africans and African descent.
 However, about half of patients with sarcoidosis have systemic disease, with 30% to 70% who have concomitant neurologic signs when first diagnosed.
-The condtion is rare in children.
+The condition is rare in children.

 A variety of theories have been used to explain the etiology of neurosarcoidosis.
 Sarcoidosis affects the lymphoreticular system, characterized by cervical and mediastinal lymphadenopathy.
 Due to the distribution of lymphatics, the spleen and liver can also be affected.
 Neurosarcoidosis results from sarcoid granulomas within the nervous system.
-Pathologically, lymphocytes, and mononuclear phagocytes surround a noncaseating epithelioid cell granuloma.
+Pathologically, lymphocytes and mononuclear phagocytes surround a noncaseating epithelioid cell granuloma.
 Symptoms result from the location of where the granulomas lie in the nervous system.
 For example, granulomas in the muscle may cause myositis, while granulomas in the nerve within the perineurium and epineurium may cause axonal damage and as a result peripheral neuropathy.
 Nerve injury may cause diffuse polyneuropathy, mononeuritis multiplex, and polyradiculopathy due to spinal root sheath involvement.

 The classical finding of sarcoidosis is noncaseating granulomas.
 Nerve biopsies demonstrate axonal degeneration with nerve atrophy.
 Myelin ovoids may be seen as a sign of demyelination.